Encyclopedia

 Bagaceratops

-“`html Bagaceratops Bagaceratops (BAH-gah-SEH-rah-tops; “Small-horned face”) is a genus of protoceratopsid ceratopsian dinosaur that lived during the Late Cretaceous period, approximately 80 million years ago, in what is now Mongolia.
+Bagaceratops Bagaceratops (BAH-gah-SEH-rah-tops; “Small-horned face”) is a genus of protoceratopsid ceratopsian dinosaur that lived during the Late Cretaceous period, approximately 80 million years ago, in what is now Mongolia.
 The name comes from the Mongolian word “baga” meaning “small,” and the Greek words “ceras” meaning “horn” and “ops” meaning “face.”
-Fossils of Bagaceratops were
+Fossils of Bagaceratops were discovered

 Bagaceratops Read Post »